james-bowden/james-bowden.github.io/pages/poetry/jb_sarlacc.md

 <hr>

 Another in our collaborative poetry series!
-This takes from [the sarlacc in Star Wars](https://en.wikipedia.org/wiki/Sarlacc), as well as the [*Inception*](https://en.wikipedia.org/wiki/Inception) in both its concept, the "kick" scene and the track that signals it, [*Non, je ne regrette rien*](https://en.wikipedia.org/wiki/Non,_je_ne_regrette_rien).
+This takes from [the sarlacc in Star Wars](https://en.wikipedia.org/wiki/Sarlacc), as well as the movie [*Inception*](https://en.wikipedia.org/wiki/Inception) in both its concept, the "kick" scene and the track that signals it, [*Non, je ne regrette rien*](https://en.wikipedia.org/wiki/Non,_je_ne_regrette_rien).
 A good name for a song too in both that and this context.